Energy-consistent Petrov-Galerkin time discretization of port-Hamiltonian systems: Numerical Experiments

 Finally, we visualize the energy consistency property of our scheme by considering~\eqref{eq:toda} for $u(t) = \sin(2t)$ and $z_0 = 0$.
-In Fig.~\ref{fig:toda_energybalance} the quantity $E(\zh;t_i)$ in \eqref{def:E}, which is related to the relative error in the energy balance~\eqref{eq:energybalance-projecte}, is plotted for $\tau = 10^{-2}$ and several polynomial degrees $k\in\{1,2,3,4\}$, $s_Q = k$ and number of Gauß quadrature nodes $\projnodes$ in the projection $\Pi \eta(\zh)$.
+In Figure~\ref{fig:toda_energybalance} the quantity $\mathcal{E}(\zh;t_i)$ in \eqref{def:E}, which is related to the relative error in the energy balance~\eqref{eq:energybalance-projecte}, is plotted for $\tau = 10^{-2}$ and several polynomial degrees~$k\in\{1,2,3,4\}$, $s_Q = k$ and several numbers of Gauß quadrature nodes $\projnodes$ in the projection~$\Pi \eta(\zh)$ over~$t_i$.
 The experiment shows that our method satisfies the energy balance close to machine precision, provided that $\projnodes$ is sufficiently large.
-More specifically, $s_\Pi \geq \max(k,3)$ yields satisfactory energy consistency.
+More specifically, one can observe that $s_\Pi \geq \max(k,3)$ yields satisfactory energy consistency.